What is Porchfest?

 Porchfest is a revival of a tradition from the past, when time moved a little more slowly and folks gathered on their porches to visit with neighbors, family, and friends, brought out the guitar or fiddle, and made music together.

-This family-friendly, free, community-building event, the first in Oregon, and our fourth year of holding the event in Grants Pass, will feature local musicians performing a variety of music genres on the front porches of historic Grants Pass homes.
+This family-friendly, free, community-building event, the first in Oregon, and our third year of holding the event in Grants Pass, will feature local musicians performing a variety of music genres on the front porches of historic Grants Pass homes.
 Porchfest occurs in the NW Washington Boulevard area of town, with the participating streets closed down to vehicle traffic.

 Is Porchfest really free?

 Yes – thanks to your donations, the generosity of our sponsors, and dedicated volunteers, we are able to present this event at no cost to our guests.
 To help keep this event free, please consider donating, sponsoring, helping or purchasing items at the festival.

 Also, you can choose to tip the performers to show your appreciation of their generosity.